reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 * Your Customized NFT Avatar will be the cover of the RPS FAM Spotify Playlist during the following month.
 * If you don't have a Customized NFT Avatar because you were not one of the first 50 members, we will create one for you.
 * You will be able to reserve NFTs 24h before their drop during the following month.

+## Giveaways

+* All RPS Fam members will have privileges in our public raffles and giveaways.
+* Premium and Musical RPS NFTs will grant you special privileges.
+* Owning more that one RPS NFT will improve your privileges.
+* There will be private raffles and giveaways just for RPS Fam members.